 Online shopping has made electronic payment systems more popular than ever before.
 This new trend has also made an impact in the freelancing world.
 It has opened the way for freelancers to invest in electronic freelance payment systems.
 Finding the right type for your freelance business is a tough task.
-Technological advancements have made an impact on productivity while seeing a massive decrease in using cash and checks to do any kind of business in the freelancing world, according to Boundless.
+Technological advancements have made an impact on productivity while seeing a massive decrease in using cash and checks to do any kind of business in the freelancing world.

 Nevertheless, the common types of freelance payment systems you must invest in include: